 The Caps Lock Debate

-Ultimately, it is up to the client.
-The usage of capitalization must align with the brand’s identity.
+Ultimately, capitalization must align with a brand’s identity.
 For some companies, it might be very successful.
-Before you press that caps lock key, just remember: tread cautiously.
+But before you press that caps lock key, just remember: tread cautiously.

 An Emoji is Worth 1000 Words

-Get creative, but definitely test emoji’s success.
-Emoji’s are playful by nature, so don’t be afraid to get creative with them.
+In the end, every brand is different.
+Emoji are playful by nature, so don’t be afraid to get creative with them.
 Understand who the email is being sent to.
 Know when to adapt your tone for the recipient: humor is great, but not always appropriate.
-With emoji’s, knowing your audience is key.
+With emoji, knowing your audience is key.
 A/B test subject lines so you can measure the subject line’s success.